 In this notebook we develop Mathematica tools for applications to Euclidean differential geometry of surfaces.
 We construct modules for the calculation of all Euclidean invariants like fundamental forms and curvatures for surfaces in the 3-space, and some also for immersions into the n-dimensional Euclidean spaces.
-This notebook may be considered as a continuation of the notebook EuCurves.nb devoted to Euclidean curve theory which may be downloaded from my homepage.
-It may be used as an interactive introduction into the Euclidean surface geometry, accompanying an introductory course or reading a textbook, e.g. the Introduction [B-R] of W. Blaschke and H. Reichardt which I often use as a reference.
+This notebook may be considered as a continuation of the notebook EuCurvesv3.nb devoted to Euclidean curve theory which is contained in EDG.zip and may be downloaded from my homepage.
 It may be useful to compare and to complete this notebook studying the pioneering work of Alfred Gray on applying Mathematica to differential geometry, see the book [G06], or the German translation of the first edition [G94].
 The third edition [G06] is accompanied by a series of 27 Mathematica notebooks corresponding to the chapters of the book, which can be downloaded from the website [G06nb].
 Alfred Gray presented Euclidean differential geometry with many applications of Mathematica.
 Writing his book Alfred Gray collected about 200 definitions of concrete curves and as many of concrete surfaces with short descriptions (formulated as usages) and implementations into Mathematica.
-These catalogs are contained in his Mathematica packages CURVES.m and SURFS.m available from my homepage.
+These catalogs are contained in his Mathematica packages CURVES.m and SURFS.m included in EDG.zip too.
 They open many opportunities to apply the functions and miniprograms developed here, to deepen the insight into the differential geometry of curves and surfaces comparing the calculated invariants, e. g. the curvatures, with the shape of the geometric objects using the graphical tools of Mathematica.
 I am much obliged to Alfred Gray for providing this material and for many discussions introducing me into Mathematica.
+Preparing the third version I completely reworked the notebook, introduced many improvements and some corrections intending to make it usable as an interactive introduction to Euclidean differential geometry.

 Chapter 1 of the notebook is devoted to E. Cartan's method of moving frames using exterior differential forms.
-It gives the structure forms and the Frenet formulas including the integrability conditions for surfaces in the Euclidean 3-space.
-Here I followed the presentation in [B-R] using the differential forms ad hoc as elementary as possible.
+It gives the structure forms and the Frenet formulas including the integrability conditions for surfaces in the Euclidean space.
+Here I followed the presentation of W. Blascke and H. Reichardt using the differential forms ad hoc as elementary as possible.
 Also the first and the second fundamental forms of surface theory are treated as fields of bilinear forms not using concepts of tensor analysis.
 Spherical image and Gauss curvature are the subject of Chapter 2 containing a proof of Gauss famous Theorema Egregium.
 Chapter 3 is devoted to the second fundamental form of the surface, studying the geometry of curves on the surface, in particular their normal curvature.
-Chapter 4 contains the absolute differentiation on the surface, expressed by the Christoffel symbols as a part of the inner geometry of the surface, invariant under isometric deformations.
+Ruled surfaces and surfaces of revolution are presented very detailed.
+Chapter 4 contains the absolute differentiation on surfaces, expressed by the Christoffel symbols as a part of the inner geometry of the surface, invariant under isometries.
 It is applied to describe the geodesic curvature of a curve on the surface and to define the geodesics as auto-parallel curves.
-The basic concepts are formulated avoiding the tensor concept, but admitting a straightforward extension to higher dimensional Riemannian and more general geometries, which can be the contents of further Mathematica notebooks.
+The basic concepts are formulated avoiding the tensor concept, but admitting a straightforward extension to higher dimensional Riemannian and more general geometries, which are treated in the Mathematica notebook RG.nb titled "Pseudo-Riemannian Geometry and Tensor Analysis", see the packed file RG.zip downloadable from my homepage.